How to Stop Being a Martyr

 5. Surround yourself with supportive people

 Having a strong support system can make all the difference when it comes to taking care of yourself.
-Surround yourself with people who lift you up, support your goals, and encourage you to prioritize your own well-being.
+Surround yourself with people who lift your spirits, support your goals, and encourage you to prioritize your well-being.

 Remember, self-love isn’t selfish – it’s necessary.
 By setting boundaries, prioritizing self-care, and surrounding yourself with supportive people, you can stop setting yourself on fire and start living a happier, healthier life.
 Get in touch when you’re ready to get started.